KTRiles55/KTRiles55/README.md

 About Me
 --------

-As a Computer Science graduate with a Bachelor of Science degree, I am passionate about developing, troubleshooting, and analyzing network security systems.
-I possess expertise in network analysis, threat detection, vulnerability assessment, and incident response.
-Proficient in programming languages such as C/C++, Java, Python, HTML, and PHP, I have a strong foundation in application programming.
-My goal is to contribute to the Information Technology industry as a Cybersecurity Engineer, focusing on designing and optimizing application security networks to protect business assets from cyber threats.
+Computer Science graduate with a Bachelor of Science Degree and hands-on experience in network analysis, threat detection, vulnerability assessment, and incident response.
+Skilled in programming (C/C++, Java, Python, HTML, PHP) and applying application‑level security practices.
+Adept at troubleshooting, securing, and optimizing network and application infrastructures.
+Passionate about working as a Cybersecurity Engineer to design and strengthen application security systems that will safeguard business assets from evolving cyber threats.

 Projects
 --------